H4rdy12/Dissertation---Megadunes/README.md

 ### Extract altimeter representation of megadunes

 HDF5 and netcdf files containing transect paths were generated and extracted over 5-sites and contrasted with REMA.

-See individual site scripts clean_site[x].ipynb
+See individual site scripts Clean-Site[x].ipynb [x] = A/B/C/D/E.

 ### Extract of surface metric values to generate continent ranges in slope and roughness for megadunes.